Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Test examples and analysis of results

-Example 7 is a complex two-layer waveguide in which the sound speed has been measured.
-The previously presented derivation requires that the acoustic parameter profiles be sufficiently smooth; however, ocean acoustic parameter profiles that are measured in practice are typically not smooth.
-This example is presented to test the applicability of the CCM to actual ocean conditions.
-Fig.~\ref{Figure9} shows the horizontal wavenumbers calculated by all five programs at frequencies of 50 Hz and 100 Hz.
-The truncation order of rimLG, NM-CT and CCMP is only 100 at both frequencies, and the number of discrete points in the vertical direction used in Kraken and KrakenC is automatically chosen by the code.
-As Fig.~\ref{Figure9} shows, the horizontal wavenumbers calculated by all programs are still similar.
-At $f$ = 50 Hz, the minimum difference in the horizontal wavenumber results between CCMP and KrakenC is $5.743\times 10^{-7}+6.358\times 10^{-10}i$ m, and the maximum difference is $1.032\times 10^{-5} + 2.361\times 10^{-7}i$ m.
-At $f$ = 100 Hz, the minimum difference in the horizontal wavenumber results between CCMP and KrakenC is $3.665\times 10^{-7} + 5.567\times 10^{-9}i$ m, and the maximum difference is $0.058-0.003i$ m.
-This accuracy shows that CCMP also has the ability to handle acoustic parameter profiles that are not smooth.
-The run time comparison in Table \ref{tab8} yields the same conclusion as the previous examples: CCMP is the fastest of the three spectral methods but is still slower than Kraken.
+Example 3 is a complex two-layer waveguide in which the sound speed has been measured.
+The previously presented derivation requires that the acoustic parameter profiles be sufficiently smooth; however, ocean acoustic parameter profiles that are measured in practice are not typically smooth.
+This example is presented to test the applicability of the LCM to actual ocean conditions.
+Fig.~\ref{Figure6} shows the horizontal wavenumbers calculated by all four programs at frequencies of 50 Hz and 100 Hz.
+The truncation orders of rimLG, NM-CT and MultiLC are only 100 at both frequencies, and the number of discrete points in the vertical direction used in KrakenC is automatically chosen by the code.
+As Fig.~\ref{Figure6} shows, the horizontal wavenumbers calculated by all programs are still similar.
+At $f$ = 50 Hz, the minimum difference in the horizontal wavenumber results between MultiLC and KrakenC is $3.617\times 10^{-7}+1.578\times 10^{-8}$i m$^{-1}$, and the maximum difference is $2.026\times 10^{-5} + 3.521\times 10^{-8}$i m$^{-1}$.
+At $f$ = 100 Hz, the minimum difference in the horizontal wavenumber results between MultiLC and KrakenC is $-1.594\times 10^{-7} + 1.050\times 10^{-7}$i m$^{-1}$, and the maximum difference is $2.104\times 10^{-4} - 4.515\times 10^{-4}$i m$^{-1}$.
+This accuracy shows that MultiLC also has the ability to handle acoustic parameter profiles that are not smooth.
+The run time comparison in Table \ref{tab5} yields the same conclusion as the previous examples---that MultiLC is the fastest of the three spectral methods.
+In this example, the sound speed profile is relatively rough, and the required truncation order of spectral methods is larger; thus, MultiLC is slightly slower than Kraken.